 April 26th 2019 (the meeting will be preceded by a short 10 minute AGM)

 Alan Hayward presents “The Severn Railway Bridge Disaster 1960”.

-from the Forest of Dean.
+It was the longest railway bridge in England, built in 1879 to export minerals from the Forest of Dean.
 As a single track bridge on cast-iron columns it was vulnerable, being repeatedly struck by vessels.

 A fascinating presentation, Alan adroitly navigated some fascinating aspects of history, business, politics and much engineering complexity to lead us in a gripping story of human endeavour, frustrated by commercial pressures and forces of nature not to speak of sheer human incompetence, that resulted in a catastrophe that was almost waiting to happen.

 Club Day trip on Saturday July 13th - final payments for places at this meeting.
 Numbers needed for the August outing.

 Another month of interest?
 Click on the date below.